CityU-AIM-Group/DSI-Net/README.md

-# DSI-Net
+### DSI-Net: Deep Synergistic Interaction Network for Joint Classification and Segmentation with Endoscope Images, under review at IEEE TMI

-DSI-Net: Deep Synergistic Interaction Network for Joint Classification and Segmentation with Endoscope Images
+The source code is coming soon.